 In this paper we studied a simple algorithm that provides strong incentives for cooperation in file sharing P2P networks.
 We derived a mathematical model that describes the system's dynamics and which can be used for parameter tuning and performance prediction.
 We demonstrated the effectiveness of the algorithm via experiments with TCP networks.

-We have several future work directions.
-First, we plan to perform larger scale experiments, and to implement the scheme in an operational P2P network.
-Further, we plan to extend our analytical methodology to compute other important performance metrics, e.g. the improvement on the expected download delays and response times.
-And finally, we would like to extend our study to include other kinds of P2P networks, e.g. such as "BitTorrent-style" systems.
+Future work consists of performing larger scale experiments, implementing the scheme in an operational P2P network, and extending our analytical methodology to compute other important performance metrics, e.g. the improvement on the expected download delays and response times.